The GEN Initiative Ltd. Working with grassroot NGOs and the most disadvantaged villagers to contribute to the elimination of poverty.

 Ameer in the EP office

-The most recent input to our rural tourism plans was made by Ameer Virani (left) who generously volunteered to work with EP for 3 months from October to December to develop proposals for an initial tourist package, including the actions necessary to progress our plans.
+The most recent input to our rural tourism plans was made by Ameer Virani (left) who generously volunteered to work with EP for 3 months to develop proposals for an initial tourist package, including the actions necessary to progress our plans.
 Ameer is a postgraduate from Leeds Metropolitan University’s Responsible Tourism Masters course.
 As key outcomes Ameer’s proposal highlights income generation and skill development for an otherwise primarily agricultural population.
 It also cites promoting inter-cultural understanding between visitors and village hosts, and the chance to invest in improved sanitation facilities.
 It suggests one day visits and overnight stays in 5 villages as the starting point.
 In each village people would be trained in hospitality, catering, security management and first aid, with others being prepared to act as local guides, and to provide support services for overnighters.
 Host families would be assisted in upgrading visitor accommodation.

 N.B.
 This is a unique opportunity to get first hand experience of village life, and to help us refine the project plan.
 You only need to add 1-2 days to a north India holiday.
 Cost of a 1 day visit excl transport - about £25 per head.
 Overnight hotel - £30 for a double room.